RamSailopal/YottaDB-dashboard/README.md

 Additional integration with M-Gateway (MGSI) logs is also now available.
 Please see the Wiki for more details - https://github.com/RamSailopal/yotta-dashboard/wiki

-The solution runs an M daemon routine that periodically pulls additions to the %zmgsi("logs" global entries and appends them to /var/log/mgsi.log tp be picked up by Promtail.
+The solution runs an M daemon routine that periodically pulls additions to the %zmgsi("logs" global entries and appends them to /var/log/mgsi.log.
+The log file is then processed by Promtail.

 Further details about the M Gateway service integration gateway are avilable here - https://github.com/chrisemunt/mgsi